 Buckeye Adventures are wilderness exploration programs for incoming first-year students that provide participants an opportunity to make friends, have fun, and challenge themselves in an outdoor setting.
 Previous trips have included whitewater rafting and hiking in West Virginia, caving and canoeing in Kentucky, and kayaking and rock climbing in Maine.
 Trips for incoming freshmen and transfer students occur during July and August before students start their first year.

 BBC: Buckeye Book Community

 Each summer, the first-year class forms what may be the largest book club in the nation: the Buckeye Book Community.
 Students get their reading assignments at orientation, complete the reading at their leisure over the summer, and return to campus prepared to discuss and analyze what they have read—and often meet the authors.
-Past selections include Elizabeth Moon’s The Speed of Dark, Homer Hickam’s Rocket Boys, Eric Scholosser’s Fast Food Nation, Barbara Ehrenreich’s Nickel and Dimed, and Elie Weisel’s Night, Colin Beavan's No Impact Man, Warren St. John's Outcasts United, and Rebecca Skloot's The Immortal Life of Henrietta Lacks.
+Past selections include Eric Scholosser’s Fast Food Nation, Barbara Ehrenreich’s Nickel and Dimed, Elie Weisel’s Night, Colin Beavan's No Impact Man, Warren St. John's Outcasts United, and Rebecca Skloot's The Immortal Life of Henrietta Lacks.

 Buckeyes Beyond Ohio lunches

 The First Year Experience office hosts a series of lunches throughout autumn semester for first-year students who came to Ohio State from out of state or internationally.
 These lunches are designed to connect students with other first-year students as well as faculty and staff from their home state or country.

 Buckeye Link is the online portal that allows students to access their Student Center and complete university business including registering for classes, paying fees, waiving student health insurance and updating personal contact information.